nikr/Coding-Standards/README.md

 4. Always use curly braces ({ and }) in conditional statements.
 5. Always use a Tab & Indention size of 4.
 6. Declare each variable independently – not in the same statement.
-7. Place namespace “using” statements together at the top of file.
+7. Place namespace "using" statements together at the top of file.
 Group .NET namespaces above custom namespaces.
 8. Group internal class implementation by type in the following order:
 a.
 Member variables.